anton-jeran/TS-RIR/README.md

 ```

 ## Output
-Figure below show Synthetic RIR generated using [**Geometric Acoustic Simulator**](https://github.com/RoyJames/pygsound), Synthetic RIR translated to Real RIR using our [**TS-RIRGAN**](https://arxiv.org/pdf/2103.16804v2.pdf) and a Real RIR from [**BUT ReverbDB**](https://speech.fit.vutbr.cz/software/but-speech-fit-reverb-database) dataset.
-Please not that there is no one-to-one relationship between Synthetic RIR and Real RIR from **BUT ReverbDB**.
-We show an example Real RIR to comapre the energy distribution of our translated RIR.
+The figure below shows Synthetic RIR generated using [**Geometric Acoustic Simulator**](https://github.com/RoyJames/pygsound), Synthetic RIR translated to Real RIR using our [**TS-RIRGAN**](https://arxiv.org/pdf/2103.16804v2.pdf) and a Real RIR from [**BUT ReverbDB**](https://speech.fit.vutbr.cz/software/but-speech-fit-reverb-database) dataset.
+Please note that there is no one-to-one relationship between Synthetic RIR and Real RIR from **BUT ReverbDB**.
+We show an example of Real RIR to compare the energy distribution of our translated RIR with the energy distribution of Real RIR.
 ![spectrogram.png](https://github.com/anton-jeran/TS-RIR/blob/main/images/spectrogram.png)

 ### Attribution